In California, there are three felony driving under the influence (DUI) charges that involve the death of another person.

 I understand that being under the influence of alcohol or drugs, or both, impairs my ability to safely operate a motor vehicle, and is extremely dangerous to human life to drive while under the influence of alcohol or drugs, or both.
 If I continue to drive while under the influence of alcohol or drugs, or both, and as a result of my driving, someone is killed, I can be charged in California with murder.

-DUI murder is not first degree murder, which requires that the defendant acted with premeditation or intent to kill another person or “with malice aforethought”6.
 To be convicted of Watson murder or second degree murder, no evidence of premeditation or specific intent is needed.
 Instead, malice is implied from your conduct whereby you committed an unlawful act or where the circumstances of your conduct were such as to “show an abandoned and malignant heart”7.

 The three elements that the prosecution has to prove in order to convict someone of Watson murder include: